Lord Robert Baden Powell

 The seeds of Scouting began in Mafeking, South Africa, where Baden Powell served as the commanding officer during the Boer War of 1899 - 1902.
 Baden-Powell defended the town against the Boers (Afrikaners), who outnumbered his troops eight to one.
 He formed the Mafeking Cadet Corps to help support the troops.
 The Corps consisted entirely of boy volunteers.
 Baden-Powell trained the boys and they acquitted themselves well, helping in the successful defence of the town (1899 - 1900).
 Each Cadet Corps member received a badge, a combination of a compass point and a spearhead.
 This logo eventually became the fleur-de-lis, which Scouting adopted as its international symbol.

-tional hero, acquired as a result his determined defence of the Siege of Mafeking, Baden-Powell's military training manual, Aids to Scouting (written in 1899) became something of a best-seller and was used by teachers and youth organisations.
+As a result of his status as a national hero, acquired as a result his determined defence of the Siege of Mafeking, Baden-Powell's military training manual, Aids to Scouting (written in 1899) became something of a best-seller and was used by teachers and youth organisations.

-ans.
+In 1906, Ernest Thompson Seton sent Baden-Powell a copy of his book entitled The Birchbark Roll of the Woodcraft Indians.
 Seton, a British-born Canadian living in the United States, subsequently met Baden-Powell and they shared ideas about youth training programs.

 Baden-Powell was encouraged to re-write Aids to Scouting to suit a youth readership By 1907 he had finished a draft called Boy Patrols.
 The same year, to test out some of his ideas he gathererd together 22 boys of mixed social background and held a week long camp, beginning July 29, on Brownsea Island in Poole Harbour, Dorset, England.
 His organizational method, now known as the Patrol Method, the key to the Scouting method, allowed the boys to organize themselves into small groups with an elected patrol leader.
 In the fall of 1907, having his draft publication and a successful camp behind him, Baden-Powell went on an extensive speaking tour arranged by his publisher, Pearsons, to promote his forthcoming book.
 Beginning in January 1908 its initial publication appeared as six installments in a boys fortnightly magazine.
 The parts were subsequently published in book form as Scouting for Boys, now commonly considered the first edition of the Boy Scout Handbook.
 At the time Baden-Powell intended that the book would provide ideas for established organisations, in particular the Boys' Brigade.
 However, boys spontaneously formed Scout patrols and flooded Baden-Powell with requests for assistance.
 In this manner the Scouting movement unintentionally arose and developed by the weight of its own momentum.
 As the movement developed Sea Scout and Air Scout units were added to the program options.
 Baden-Powell could not single handedly advise all the youth who requesting his assistance.
 To provide for adult leadership training was required.
 The Wood Badge was developed to recognize adult leadership training.
 In 1919 Gilwell Park was purchased as an adult training site and scouting campground.
 Baden-Powell also wrote a book for the assistance of leaders entitled Aids to Scoutmastership.